UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Introduction

 \section{Introduction}

-Pretrained transformer-based language models have achieved state-of-the-art performance across a wide range of NLP tasks, from question answering to clinical decision support \cite{devlin2019bert,brown2020language}.
-Despite these advances, modern transformers exhibit \textbf{systematic miscalibration}, frequently assigning high confidence to incorrect predictions \cite{desai2020calibration}.
-This misalignment between confidence and correctness is particularly problematic for selective prediction and related high-stakes applications.
+Pretrained transformer-based language models achieve state-of-the-art performance across a wide range of NLP tasks, from question answering to clinical decision support \cite{devlin2019bert,brown2020language}.
+Despite these advances, modern transformers exhibit \textbf{systematic miscalibration}, often assigning high confidence to incorrect predictions \cite{desai2020calibration}.
+This mismatch between confidence and correctness is particularly problematic for selective prediction and other high-stakes settings.